 VPS Hosting, as powerful as it is, also does not include optimization by default for running WordPress.
 You will need to tweak the server software to take advantage of resources appropriately as well as install third-party software or drop-in replacements like Nginx for speed.

-For those desiring a completely hands-off approach to server administration work, VPS Hosting may not present the optimal choice for hosting.
+For those desiring a completely hands-off approach to server administration work, a WordPress virtual server may not present the optimal choice.

 Here is an overview of Liquid Web’s VPS packages: